 |Resistivity (ohm.cm) (at 1700 °C)

-The best grade of MoSi2 elements are capable of operating up to 1800 oC but the material is extremely brittle and can suffer badly from creep in use.
-However, they offer process advantages as they can operate at high electrical loads without aging and do not show increasing electrical resistivity with use.
-They are resistant to oxidation in air, oxygen and oxygen-rich atmospheres.
+Although top-grade MoSi2 elements can function at temperatures of up to 1800 °C, the material is highly brittle and can suffer severely from creep during use.
+However, they offer process benefits as they can work at high electrical loads without aging, and do not exhibit increasing electrical resistivity during use.
+They are oxidation-resistant in air, oxygen, and oxygen-rich atmospheres.

-High Temperature Structural Components
+High-Temperature Structural Components

 The striking blend of oxidation resistance and high-temperature elasticity makes MoSi2 a very promising material for use in high-temperature applications, like gas turbine engines.
 Many researchers have strived to enhance the high-temperature creep resistance and low-temperature ductility.
 However, a commercially feasible composite integrating all the preferred properties is yet to be developed.